CBitarEPF/Opera-In-Venice/README.md

 ### Informations

-This repository contains the website of the interface for Opera In Venice.
+This repository contains the website of the interface for Opera In Venice<br/>
 The file *Graphics.ipynb* contains all graphs of the Report.

 ### Website